StuartCowley/book_library/README.md

 Built using Node, Express, MySQL, Sequelize.

-Mocha, Chai Supertest and Faker(for mocking) were used for testing which was used throughout the project.
+Mocha, Chai, Supertest and Faker(for mocking) were used for testing which was used throughout the project.

 ## Installation